-If staff have any concerns regarding child-on-child abuse, they should speak to the designated safeguarding lead or their deputy

-7.2 The academy recognises that children may abuse their peers physically, sexually, and emotionally.
-There is a zero-tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+If staff have any concerns regarding child-on-child abuse, they should speak to the designated safeguarding lead or their deputy is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
 Our approach is evident within our academy behaviour policy and staff behaviour (code of conduct) policy.